7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 Cognitive behavioural therapy

 Cognitive-behavioral therapy is the preferred way of treatment for social phobia (CBT).
-It requires changing your feelings, thoughts, and behaviours in social situations.
+It requires changing your feelings, thoughts, and behaviors in social situations.
 CBT is offered offline or online by CBT service providers.

 An individual’s anxiety levels in relation to their social phobia should be continuously assessed.